Shun Skywalker: Excursion in Mexico (2019–2020)

-Return to Dragongate (2020–present)
+Return to Dragongate (2020–2026)

 Masquerade (2020–2022)

 On November 3, at Gate of Destiny, Skywalker returned to Dragon Gate, and challenged Eita for the Open The Dream Gate Championship.
 On November 15, at Kobe Puroresu Festival 2020, he defeated Eita to win the title.
 On December 2, alongside Ben-K's former stablemates from Dragon Gate Generation, Dragon Dia, Jason Lee and Kota Minoura, Skywalker announced the creation of their own stable, which would be joined by a mysterious member on December 15.
 On that date, the stable was named Masquerade and that their new member was announced as La Estrella.
 Five days later, at Final Gate 2020, Skywalker successfully retained his Open the Dream Gate title against Ben-K.

 On March 7, 2021, at Champion Gate 2021 In Osaka - Tag 2, Skywalker retained his title against Kaito Ishida.
 Twenty days later, at Memorial Gate in Wakayama, he retained his title against Kazma Sakamoto.
 On August 1, at Speed Star Final 2021, Skywalker lost the Open the Dream Gate title to Yamato.
 On December 15, Skywalker, Jason Lee and Kota Minoura defeated R.E.D.
 (Eita, H.Y.O and Kaito Ishida) to win the Open the Triangle Gate Championship and after the match Minoura challenged Skywalker to a match where if he lost, he would have to leave the stable.
 On December 26, at Final Gate 2021, H.Y.O and SB Kento of R.E.D tried to help Skywalker during his match against Kota Minoura by throwing a chair at him, while the referee was down, but he refused their help.
 Shortly after, he removed his mask and sent it into Minoura's hands while the referee was not looking.
 After the referee turned around and saw Minoura holding Skywalker's mask, he awarded Skywalker the victory by disqualification.